victordomingos/optimize-images/README.md

 whole optimization process, the resulting file size isn't any smaller than the original.
 These options are disabled by default.

-#### Maximum width (-mw or --max-width)
+#### Maximum width and maximum height

+These optional arguments can be used to constrain the final size of the images:

+* Maximum width: `-mw` or `--max-width`
-#### Maximum height (-mh ou --max-height)
+* Maximum height: `-mh` ou `--max-height`

+The image will be downsized to a maximum size that fits the specified width and/or height.
+If the user enters values to both dimensions, it will calculate the image proportions for each case and use the one that results in a smaller size.

 Try to optimize all image files in current working directory, with recursion, downsizing each of them to a maximum width of 1600 pixels:

 ```
 optimize-images.py -mw 1600 ./